romychs/gotk3/README.md

 [GTK+3 adaptation for golang](https://godoc.org/github.com/gotk3) was
-not just add another API functions, but came from the other side - create good application example written in go, which demostrate modern GTK+ features (as well as old-style one) and code patterns.
+not just add another API functions, but came from the other side - create good application example written in go, which demostrate modern GTK+ features (as well as old-style one) and in addition provide out-of-the-box code patterns.

-As a results a lot of refactoring was done with original code, to create on the top example application CoolApp, which contains many code samples to build modern GTK+3 GUI.
+As a results a lot of refactoring was done with original code, to create on the top example application CoolApp, which contains many ready to use code samples to build go-application with modern GTK+3 GUI.

 Short list of changes made:
 1) Code refactored and reformated for better mix of widgets in corresponding files.